alrik11es/sPHPf/readme.md

 - Added default favicon.

-- Added two interfaces for Loader and Response.
+- Added two interfaces for coldstarstudios\framework\Application and Response.

-- The Loader class is now more structured, but needs improvements.
+- Changed the name Loader.php to Application.php

+- Added an example vendor.

+- Now you can enter directly to /install folder to check if the installation is fine.

 v 1.0.1